ROI Calculator

 Frequently asked questions

-ROI (Return on Investment) measures the gain or loss generated relative to the amount invested.
-It is expressed as a percentage: ROI = (Net Profit ÷ Initial Investment) × 100.
+- ROI (Return on Investment) measures the gain or loss generated relative to the amount invested.
+It is expressed percentage: ROI = (Net Profit ÷ Initial Investment) × 100.
 A positive ROI means you earned more than you invested; a negative ROI means a loss.

-ROI tells you the total percentage return regardless of how long the investment was held.
+- ROI tells you the total percentage return regardless of how long the investment w.
 CAGR (Compound Annual Growth Rate) normalises that return into an equivalent annualised rate, making it easy to compare investments held for different time periods.

 Related tools